Skip to Content

 Most of the big box stores carry a pretty good range of succulents, but they can be expensive.
 If you live in a warm area where they grow naturally, ask some of your friends or neighbors if you can take cuttings of their plants.

-I have always grown and propagated succulents, and I often have a ready supply that need repotting.
+I have always grown and propagated succulents, and I often have a ready supply of them that need repotting.
 For today’s project, I made cuttings from some of my plants and trimmed them to size, then allowed them to callous over.

 Making These DIY Pumpkin Succulent Planters

 This project is green gardening at its best.
-It is decorative, uses all natural ingredients and is easy to make.
+It is decorative, uses all-natural ingredients, and is easy to make.

 These pumpkin planters feature an assortment of small succulents as well as a good layer of moss over the top of colorful pumpkins.
 Let’s see how to make them, step by step.